philyboysmith/wsrt/content/collections/pages/castco.md

         content:
           -
             type: text
-            text: 'To find out more about CaSTco visit ' -
+            text: 'To find out more on the dedicated ' -
             type: text
             marks: